bobbingwide/wordpress-develop-tests/readme.txt

 = What versions of PHPUnit does this support? =

-From WordPress 4.8 you can use PHPUnit 6.5, 6.2, 6.1 or 5.7
-For earlier versions of WordPress you can use PHPUnit 5.7
+From WordPress 5.2.3 the only version supported is PHPUnit 8.